cyfronet-fid/marketplace/README.md

 # README

-Marketplace is a place where you can find services you need for your research:
+Marketplace is a place where you can find resources you need for your research:
-  * free of charge services for researchers
+  * free of charge resources for researchers
   * unified order management
-  * compatible services linking to ready to use environments
+  * compatible resources linking to ready to use environments

 ## Development environment